Malulu/metaphorsrobot/program.md

 <!-- Content -->
 <div class="row">
 	<div class="6u 12u$(small)">
-		<h3>16 November 2020.
+	16 November 2020.
 Times are in GMT.
-Use this  <a href="https://greenwichmeantime.com/time/to/gmt-local/">timezone converter</a> to know your local time.</h3>
+Use this  <a href="https://greenwichmeantime.com/time/to/gmt-local/">timezone converter</a> to know your local time.
 		<li><b>20:20 - 20:30</b>	Welcome and introductions<br></li>
 		<li><b>20:30 - 20:50</b>	Presentation of Metaphors<br></li>
 		<li><b>20:50 - 21:00</b>	Break<br></li>